md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Digital public services.
 * Educational technologies.

-The development of Bangla-focused AI models and datasets may contribute to greater digital inclusion and accessibility for citizens.
+The development of Bangla-focused AI models and datasets may contribute to greater digital inclusion and accessibility for citizens [46–49, 80, 81].

-### Challenges and Constraints
+## Challenges and Constraints

 Despite growing momentum, Bangladesh faces several challenges that may affect the pace of AI development and adoption.